Rahway High School: Extracurricular activities

 Allegarooter, the Rahway High School yearbook received statewide recognition for earning the 2007 and 2008 Garden State Scholastic Press Association Yearbook 1st Place Gold Award in Content and Design.

 Rahway High School also has the Marine Corps JROTC Drill Team, the Devil Pups.
 This team competes in the National High School Drill Team Championships, held annually at Daytona Beach, Florida.
 In May 2008, the Devil Pups earned the title of Overall National Champions at NHSDTC.
 In addition to the overall title, the team also brought home several more first- and second-place trophies in each section at the event: Inspection, Regulation, Color Guard, and Exhibition.
 In the area of Armed Dual Exhibition, the team claimed both first and second place in that event, a feat never before seen at NHSDTC.

 The Devil Pups were featured in the Disney Channel made-for cable movie Cadet Kelly (2002) after earning a National Runner-Up trophy in Platoon Exhibition the previous year.

-Rahway High School has been involved in U.S. FIRST Robotics since 2003 and has won their first ever District event (in Mount Olive) during the 2014-2015 FRC season.
+Rahway High School has been involved in U.S. FIRST Robotics since 2003 and has won their first ever District event (in Mount Olive) during the 2014–2015 FRC season.

 Fine and performing arts

-Rahway High School's fine & performing arts department serves more than half of the school population, who are involved in at least one aspect of the department's offerings.
-Fine Art, Drama, Chorus, Madrigals, Piano, Music Theory, Musical Theater, Dance, Band, and Orchestra curriculum coursework are available to the student body.

-The Musical Theater program has been largely recognized by the Paper Mill Playhouse Rising Star program as one of the finest in the state, with awards won in 2003 for "Outstanding Achievement in Choreography" for the production of Crazy for You, and in 2004 for "Outstanding Achievement in Costume Design" for the production of 42nd Street along with a final nomination for Outstanding Overall Production that year, Several final nominations were awarded in 2006 and 2007 for the productions of Me and My Girl and Joseph and the Amazing Technicolor Dreamcoat respectively.
+The Musical Theater program has been largely recognized by the Paper Mill Playhouse Rising Star program as one of the finest in the state, with awards won in 2003 for "Outstanding Achievement in Choreography" for the production of Crazy for You.
+In 2004, the school lead in nominations with 14 and was honored for "Outstanding Achievement in Costume Design" for the production of 42nd Street.

 The Paper Mill Playhouse nominated Rahway High School's Spring 2009 production of The Will Rogers Follies in 13 categories, and was awarded four Rising Star Awards for "Outstanding Costuming Achievement", "Outstanding Achievement by a Teacher or an Outside Director", "Outstanding Achievement by a Chorus", and "Outstanding Overall Production".

 In 2011, Rahway High School was awarded the Educational Impact Award by the Paper Mill Playhouse for its production of West Side Story.

 Marching Indians

 In 2003 and 2005, the Rahway High School Marching Band took first place in the USSBA state championship.
-In 2008, they finished in second place.

 Administration

-The school's principal is Dr. Cary Fields Her administration team includes two vice principals: Dr. Michael Celoski and Mr. Dawe Peralta.
+The school's acting principal is Dawe Peralta, whose core administration team includes two vice principals.
+Peralta was named as acting principal in August 2024, filling the place of Cary Fields who since April 2024 had been on a leave of absence.